tgmtejas/Lane_detection/README.md

 The overall goal of the project is to generate segmented image for the drivable surface of the road.

 Dataset :</br>
 Data set has been simulated from Carla simulator.
-There are 1000 images with different envirinments like sunlight, rainy and overcast weather.
-Dataset is also avaialble on Kaggle platform. https://www.kaggle.com/kumaresanmanickavelu/lyft-udacity-challenge </br>
+There are 1000 images with different envirinments like sunlight, rainy and overcast weather. </br>

 Data Pre-processing :</br>
 Label images are encoded images with 13 different classes as per Carla document.
 I was interested in only lane class, so lane class pixels are kept as zero and all other classes set to 1. </br>